Enforcement Action Dynamic Value Statement Syntax Table

 splitFunctionsplit([adapter.field], delimiter)Splits the string (in adapter.field) at the delimiter character and creates a list of the separate strings separated by commas.

-substringFunction (string manipulation)substring([adapter.field], start_index, end_index)Returns a substring of the field value, beginning from the specified start position in the string until the specified end position in the string.
+substringFunction (string manipulation)substring([adapter.field], start_index, length)Returns a substring of the field value, beginning from the specified start position in the string for the length specified.

 subtractFunctionsubtract(item1, item2)Returns the result of subtracting item2 from item1.
 Supports two numbers (typed or values from fields) or two date-time fields.
 When subtracting two date-time fields, the result is the number of days with one decimal point.
 For example: 2.3

 Note: This function expects exactly two numbers or dates.
-If a list (array) field is used in the function instead of a single value field, the function fails and the action field in all assets is set to the fallback static value.
+When using list (array) fields in the subtraction, it is recommended to add min or max functions so that the subtract is done on single value fields.
+Otherwise, if a list (array) field is used in the function instead of a single value field, although the syntax validates successfully, the function fails and the action field in all assets is set to the fallback static value.

 sumFunctionsum ([adapter.field])Returns the sum of all the number values in the list.
 The field type of adapter.field is a list (array) of numbers.

-to_lowerFunction (string manipulation)to_lower ([adapter.field])Convert the string in adapter.field to lowercase.
+to_lowerFunction (string manipulation)to_lower ([adapter.field])Converts the string in adapter.field to lowercase.

-to_upperFunction (string manipulation)to_upper ([adapter.field])Convert the string in adapter.field to uppercase.
+to_upperFunction (string manipulation)to_upper ([adapter.field])Converts the string in adapter.field to uppercase.

 uniqueFunctionunique ([adapter.field])